coledotjs/coledotjs/README.md

 ## Projects

-My main focus right now is [Strafe Stryker](https://github.com/Strafe-Stryker-Development/), a semi-private AI-powered moderation bot.
+My main focus right now is [Strafe Stryker](https://strafestryker.pw), a semi-private AI-powered moderation bot.
 Beyond that, I enjoy working on a variety of TypeScript-adjacent projects.

 ## Tech Stack

-TypeScript is my primary programming language.
-I love using it with frameworks like Next.js and Svelte, and tools such as Drizzle ORM, Sass, and Vite.
-As for databases, I have experience with pretty much all of them, including PostgreSQL, MySQL, Redis, MongoDB, SQLite, and Cassandra.
+TypeScript is my primary language of choice; if it can be built with TypeScript, it will be.
+For frontend stuff, I primarily work with React, Next.js, and Svelte, styled using Tailwind CSS, and bundled with Vite.
+As for the backend, I love using tools like Convex, Drizzle, and Prisma.
+I don't have a top pick when it comes to databases, but I primarily use PostgreSQL, MySQL, SQLite, Redis, MongoDB, and Cassandra.

 ## GitHub Metrics